luxonis/depthai-docs-website/_tutorials/object_det_mnssv2_training.md

 This will allow you to step through the whole flow, including seeing training work and running example inference, before attempting your own dataset.

-To use your own images for training read below:
+To use your own images for custom training continue on below.

 ### Step 1: Find or Generate Images of the Objects of Interest